By Veronica Donald – Art in Tanzania internship

 Climate encompasses the statistics of meteorological conditions, that is, temperature, humidity, atmospheric pressure, wind, rainfall, atmospheric particle counts and other meteorological element in a given region over a long period.
 Climate change is attributed directly or indirectly to human activities that alert the composition of the global atmosphere and natural variability observed over comparable periods.
 Variability may be due to internal natural processes within the climate system or variation in anthropogenic external forces.
 A national park is a predominantly unaltered land and/or sea area characterized by exceptional and varied natural assets comprising one or several preserved and predominantly unaltered ecosystems.
 It is primarily set aside for the conservation of original natural assets.

-Tanzania is the largest country in East Africa, covering an area of 945209 km2, 60000 of which is inland water.
-It shares the boundaries with eight countries: Kenya, Uganda, Malawi, Mozambique, Congo, Burundi, Rwanda, and Zambia.
-Tanzania lies close to the equator on the East coast of Africa between parallel 1 S and 12 S and meridian 30E and 40E.
-By being close to the equator, climate variations in temperature are not very extreme.
+Tanzania is the largest country in East Africa, covering an area of 945,209 km², 60,000 km² of which is inland water.
+It shares boundaries with eight countries: Kenya, Uganda, Malawi, Mozambique, the Democratic Republic of the Congo, Burundi, Rwanda, and Zambia.
+Tanzania lies close to the equator on the East coast of Africa, between parallels 1°S and 12°S and meridians 30°E and 40°E. Being close to the equator, climate variations in temperature are relatively mild.
 Tanzania is among of African countries in terms of biodiversity of both flora and fauna species in its terrestrial and marine ecosystem, it has numerous vegetation cover distributed along the diverse landscape.
-It is a home of endemic plants and animal species, most of which are of world importance.
-It has 16 national parks, including Kilimanjaro, Lake Manyara, Tarangire, Mikumi, Saadani, Saa Nane Island, Katavi, Gombe, etc.
+It is home to endemic plant and animal species, most of which are of global importance.
+It has 16 national parks, including Kilimanjaro, Lake Manyara, Tarangire, Mikumi, Saadani, Saadani Island, Katavi, and Gombe.

 Climate trend in Tanzania